-- 1. Approach platform (A) on the left cab-forward side of the windrower and ensure the cab door is closed. - 2.
+- 1. Retrieve the hydraulic hoses from the header. - 2.
+Approach platform (A) on the left cab-forward side of the windrower and ensure the cab door is closed. - 3.
 Push latch (B), and pull platform (A) toward the walking beam until it stops and the latch engages.